When pests turn out to be a nuisance, we call pest control to get rid of them from our house, the shed in our back yard, or even the garden.

-The main difference between a fumigation certificate and a phytosanitary certificate is that the former is issued by the company that has completed the fumigation process while the latter is issued by authorized governmental bodies confirming that the cargo that is being exported has been treated to rid it of pests and that banned plants or animals are not being transported with the cargo.
+The main difference between a fumigation certificate and a phytosanitary certificate is that the former is issued by the company that has completed the fumigation process.
+In contrast, the latter is given by authorized governmental bodies confirming that the cargo being exported has been treated to rid it of pests.
+That banned plants or animals are not being transported with the shipment.

 Issuing Bodies: Phytosanitary Certificates

-In India, the Ministry of Agriculture has authorized Plant Protection Officers who operate from the various centres (mostly the Directorate of Plant Protection, Quarantine, and Storage) spread throughout the country to issue phytosanitary certificates.
-An application form under Appendix 5 is required to be submitted for inspection and getting the phytosanitary certificate.
+In India, the Ministry of Agriculture has authorized Plant Protection Officers.
+They operate from the various centres (mostly the Directorate of Plant Protection, Quarantine, and Storage) spread throughout the country to issue phytosanitary certificates.
+An application form under Appendix 5 must be submitted for inspection and the phytosanitary certification.

-The Department for Environment, Food and Rural Affairs (DEFRA) in the United Kingdom frames policies and enforces these to protect the flora and fauna of the country from invasive or destructive species.
+The Department for Environment, Food and Rural Affairs (DEFRA) in the United Kingdom frames policies.
+It enforces these to protect flora and fauna of the country from invasive or destructive species.